mattcroat/joy-of-code/posts/svelte-context-with-stores/svelte-context-with-stores.md

 </Grandparent>
 ```

-If you update the value in one component instance, it's going to update the value in other component instances.
+If you update the `count` value in one component instance, it's going to update the `count` value in other component instances.

-Every instance of the `<Grandparent />` component and it's descendants shares the same store. 😱
+Every instance of the `<Grandparent />` component and it's descendants shares the same store. 😅

 You can solve this problem using the context API.